 Do I need to set up a pension scheme if none of my staff need to be put into one?

-If you have staff aged between 22 and state pension age, you’ll need to check each time you pay them after your staging date whether their earnings are over £192 a week (£833 a month).
+If you have staff aged between 22 and state pension age, you’ll need to check each time you pay them after your duties start date whether their earnings are over £192 a week (£833 a month).
 If their earnings are over this amount, you’ll need to provide a pension scheme for them.
-This includes anyone who starts working for you after your staging date as well.
+This includes anyone who starts working for you after your duties start date or staging date as well.

-Use our Duties Checker to understand the specific steps you need to take.
+Use our online tool to understand the specific steps you need to take.